Animal Planet Zooventure

 Animal Planet Zooventure is an American children's television game show which originally broadcast on Animal Planet and Discovery Channel from March 31, 1997 to 2000.
-The show was taped in the San Diego Zoo, and was hosted by J. D. Roth.
+The show was taped at the San Diego Zoo, and was hosted by J. D. Roth.
 In the show, four child contestants competed in a series of animal-themed stunts for the grand prize, which is to be a zookeeper for a day.

+Gameplay

+Four children, one boy and one girl, competed on each episode, to participate in an assortment of animal games, both mentally and physically, as well as answering some questions.